SrcJonasLindner/phase-shifting-holography/README.md

   <summary>Disclaimer</summary>

 All product and company names are trademarks or registered trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.

-temscript is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+All scripts are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the LICENCE.txt file for any details.

 All product and company names are trademarks or registered trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.
 </details>